VGA Planets

-VGA Planets is a multi-player, space strategy war game originally released in 1992.
+VGA Planets is a multi-player space strategy war game originally released in 1992.
 The game simulates combat in space between galactic scale empires.
 It follows the 4X game (eXplore, eXpand, eXploit and eXterminate) model: The players start with a home world, and have to build spaceships, explore the galaxy, colonize planets, mine minerals, build up their industry.

 The game is set in the "Echo Cluster" where 11 different races fight for control.
 It was one of the first indie games to become commercially successful.
 It was notable for being played via email, without a central server: each game of up to 11 players is handled independently, with the players sending their orders for each turn to the computer which manages that game.

-A hosted web version is now available.
+A hosted web version has been available since November 2010.

 History

 The game was originally released in 1992 but became well known as a play-by-mail game in 1994 with version 3, although the prior version 2.2 was already played worldwide.
 Version 3 allows up to 11 players to join, each of them leading one of the 11 possible races.
 In 1994, the game was distributed as shareware, which could be purchased for $15 and registration was free.
 Although games could be set up directly by any group of players, a common way to find groups was to post and answer game invitations on the Usenet group rec.games.vga-planets.

 The predefined races are modeled after Star Trek, Star Wars and Battlestar Galactica, though custom races can be created with special tools.
 Each predefined race has some special powers and specific fields of expertise (for example: Cyborgs can assimilate native races into colonists; Robots are expert minelayers; Birdmen excel at spy tactics and cloaking).

 VGA Planets follows the 4X game (eXplore, eXpand, eXploit and eXterminate) model: The players start with a home world, and have to build spaceships, explore the galaxy, colonize planets, mine minerals, build up their industry, etc. The game has no built-in victory condition: the players have to agree on one before starting a game.